thruse/cfgs/README.md

 Only make files and directories with names following these rules
 * start with a letter
-* contain letters, numbers and underscores only
+* contain letters, numbers and underscores only.

 ### Possibly useful things